Croatia Digital Nomad Visa: requirements & how to apply 2026

 For each accompanying family member the required income rises by 10% of the average monthly net salary - about €145 per person per month at current figures (10% of the ~€1,449 average net salary), not 10% of the threshold itself.

-The monthly figure is recalculated each spring once the new average salary is published, so treat the numbers above as a guideline and take the live amount from MUP on the day you apply.
+The monthly figure is recalculated each spring once the new average salary is published; for 2026 it was re-confirmed at €3,622.50 in the official gazette (Narodne novine 3/26, March 2026).
+Treat the numbers above as a guideline and take the live amount from MUP on the day you apply.

 Tax: the 0% headline, with caveats